WICG/bundle-preloading/motivation.md

 Bundle preloading must not weaken the security or user freedom of the open web.
 The following subsections elaborate on goals, non-goals, and constraints as they relate to web developers and users.

 ### HTTP/URL semantics

+#### Resource identity and URL consistency

+URLs form the identity for resources on the Web.
+Resource bundles *represent* the same resources as their individual URLs indicate.
+Servers must maintain this correspondence--serving the same result if a resource is fetched individually, outside of the bundle.
+Clients must be able to verify that servers are well-behaved in practice.
+This correspondence maintains the sense of identity of URLs.
+Enforcement of this property is described in ["Optionality and URL integrity"](./subresource-loading.md#optionality-and-url-integrity).
+In this proposal, maintaining resource identity is necessary for backwards compatibility and graceful degradation as much as it is for preserving user freedom on the web.

 #### Origin model